Sir Peter Parker, 2nd Baronet

-Sir Peter Parker, 2nd Baronet (1785 – 31 August 1814) was a British Royal Navy officer, the son of Vice-Admiral Christopher Parker and Augusta Byron.
+Sir Peter Parker, 2nd Baronet (1785 – 31 August 1814) was a Royal Navy officer, the son of Vice-Admiral Christopher Parker and Augusta Byron.
+He commanded the frigate HMS Menelaus in the Napoleonic Wars and the War of 1812, and was killed leading a shore party against Maryland militia at the Battle of Caulk's Field.

-Biography
+Early life and education

 Parker was the descendant of several Royal Navy flag officers.
-His father was the son of Admiral Sir Peter Parker, and his mother the daughter of Vice-Admiral John Byron.
+His father, Vice-Admiral Christopher Parker, was the son of Admiral Sir Peter Parker, and his mother, Augusta Byron, was the daughter of Vice-Admiral John Byron.
 Educated at Westminster School, he entered the Royal Navy in 1798, serving under his grandfather and his grandfather's friend, Lord Nelson in Victory.

+Career

-He rapidly rose through the ranks, and was promoted in May 1804 to Commander.
+Parker was made lieutenant in 1801 and was promoted in May 1804 to commander.
 The next year he took command of the brig Weazel.
 The Weazel was the first British vessel to sight the Franco-Spanish fleet leaving Cádiz, an action that precipitated the Battle of Trafalgar.
-For this service he was promoted to Captain.
+For this service he was promoted to captain in 1805.

+Because his father had died in 1804, Parker succeeded directly to the baronetcy on the death of his grandfather in December 1811.

 Parker was briefly a Member of Parliament.
 He was returned unopposed as a Tory for the Irish borough constituency of Wexford at a by-election held on 3 March 1810.
 He resigned the seat in 1811 and was replaced at a by-election on 1 July 1811.